pavel-r/swedic/README.md

 Run `grunt build` for building and `grunt serve` for preview.

+Run `git push heroku master` from dist folder to deploy to Heroku.
+You should have initialized git repository in dist folder with heroku remote.

 ## Testing

 Running `npm test` will run the unit tests with karma.